AndrewDanilov/yii2-feedback/README.md

     ],
     // optional: class to be added to input element and its parent in case an error, default is 'has-errors' 'errorFieldClass' => 'error',
+    // optional: scroll to first error field after form send if there is an error, default is true 'scrollToFirstError' => false,
     // optional: class of element containing error message, default is 'help-block' 'errorFieldAlertElementClass' => 'alert',
     // optional: form block options